Azure/autorest.typescript/packages/typespec-ts/test/modularIntegration/generated/azure/core/lro/rpc/generated/README.md

 ### RpcClient

-`RpcClient` is the primary interface for developers using the Rpc REST client library.
+`RpcClient` is the primary interface for developers using the Rpc client library.
 Explore the methods on this client object to understand the different features of the Rpc service that you can access.